tcltk/tcl/doc/markdown/GetCwd.md

 : Interpreter in which to report an error, if any.

 [\*bufferPtr]{.carg .in/out type="Tcl_DString"}
 : This dynamic string is used to store the current working directory.
 At the time of the call it should be uninitialized or free.
-The caller must eventually call **Tcl\_DStringFree** to free up anything stored here.
+The caller must eventually call [Tcl\_DStringFree][DString] to free up anything stored here.

 [\*dirName]{.carg .in type="const char"}
 : File path in UTF-8 format.